 There are also plenty of benches and places to sit around here, so you can spend the time you’d like enjoying the views of this beautiful lighthouse.

-Only a few miles north of Cape Neddick along some charming country roads lies the popular tourist town of Ogunquit which is home to, in my opinion, one of the most beautiful beaches in Maine.
+Only a few miles north of Cape Neddick along the coast of Maine lies the popular tourist town of Ogunquit which is home to, in my opinion, one of the most beautiful beaches in the state.

 While the state isn’t necessarily known for having “beach weather,” the few months of the year when it is warm enough to enjoy the white sands, then Ogunquit Beach is an excellent option for this!